-Asparagus with lemon, olives and Feta can be served hot, cold or room temperature.
-Making it the most fuss-free side dish for a nice meal.
+Lemon asparagus with olives and feta can be served hot, cold or room temperature.
+That simple fact makes it the most fuss-free side dish for a nice meal.

 You place this dish down on the table and suddenly your inner-chef is out!
 Out there for everyone to see.
 They’re impressed.
 Audible ooos and ahhs.
 You brush it off, “It’s just a simple side dish,” you say.